vbanai/ML-Technics-in-Retail/README.md

  <br/>
  B) COLLABORATIVE FILTERING<br/>
  Collaborative filtering is used to recommend products based on the history of user behaviours and<br/>
 consequently looks at the similarities between users.
-User-to-item matrix has to be created on the <br/>
+User-to-user similarity matrix has to be created  <br/>
-basis of cosine similarity to check which customers has similar buying patterns and to set hierarchy <br/>
+on the basis of cosine similarity to check which customers has similar buying patterns and to set hierarchy <br/>
 among these customers.
 Finally we check which are the products in the similar users' basket that are <br/>
 missing from the examined consumer's basket, and these products can be recommend to the given  <br/>
 customer with respect to the hierarchy created on the basis of similarity.<br/>